smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_file.md

 ## __`DELETE` /file/__

-In order to delete a file only, use the below methods to delete a file from the Workspace storage.
+In order to delete a file from the Workspace storage, use the below methods.

 === "Python"